WendyOwegi/studio/PROJECT_PLANNING.md

 ### 1.1.
 Introduction

 #### 1.1.1.
 Purpose
-This document provides a detailed description of the requirements for the **Event Horizon Planner** application.
+This document provides a detailed description of the requirements for the **Eventbase** application.
 It will serve as the guiding document for development, testing, and stakeholder alignment.

 #### 1.1.2.
 Scope
 The application is a comprehensive web-based platform for event planning.
 It includes tools for blog management, vendor directory, budget calculation, RSVP tracking, task management (checklist), and AI-powered theme generation.